-As veterinarians we are often asked what signs to look for as your pet's disease progresses and how will you know when you are near the end.
-This is a difficult question to answer but in general a disease's symptoms will progress based on the organ system that is affected.
+Sometimes it is extremely difficult for a person or family to manage their pet's orthopedic disease.
+This is a true reality for many families, particularly if the pet is large in size and heavier than a family can physically manage to move around.
 If your pet has been diagnosed with some form of cancer his or her disease progression will be based on which organ of his body has been invaded by the cancer.
 Below are some generalities about different diseases based on what organ system is affected.

 Of course there is always the possibility that a disease will affect more than one organ system as time goes on.
 You may not be aware of this occurring so how the disease's progress and how it affects your pet may change over time and in unexpected ways.

 Also keep in mind that the end stages of an animal's disease may happen in a much more accelerated fashion than what you have been observing over the last few months or years.
 For survival purposes animals like to hide the symptoms of their disease until they are no longer capable of doing so.
 Once a disease hits a critical point where your pet's symptoms are becoming more evident and are not controllable with medical therapies than this usually indicates that the disease will progress much more rapidly.
 Often much more rapidly than we are prepared to accept.